dhruv114523/digit-letter-recognizer/README.md

 # Digit + Letter Recognizer

-A neural network-based character recognition system that can identify **47 different characters** including digits (0-9), uppercase letters (A-Z), and some lowecase letters.
+A neural network-based character recognition system that can identify **47 different characters** including digits (0-9), uppercase letters (A-Z), and some lowercase letters.
 Built with TensorFlow and trained on the EMNIST-Balanced dataset.

 ## 🎯 Project Overview